Jon-Becker/research/papers/diving-into-decompilation/README.md

   ### The WrappedOpcode Struct

   As stated earlier, decompilation and symbolic execution are powered by my custom EVM implementation.
 This implementation introduces `WrappedOpcodes` which are essentially opcodes with additional information.
 This information includes the instruction pointer, the inputs, and the outputs of the opcode.
-This information is used to generate the CFG, and is also used to generate the decompiled code.
+This information is used to generate the CFG and is also used to generate the decompiled code.

-  This struct can be seen in the following code snippit from <a href="https://github.com/Jon-Becker/heimdall-rs/blob/main/common/src/ether/evm/opcodes.rs#L163-L193">heimdall-rs</a>:
+  This struct can be seen in the following code snippet from <a href="https://github.com/Jon-Becker/heimdall-rs/blob/main/common/src/ether/evm/opcodes.rs#L163-L193">heimdall-rs</a>:

   ```rust
   // enum allows for Wrapped Opcodes to contain both raw U256 and Opcodes as inputs